pedroamarall/rest-builder/osgi/README.md

 1. Type ***d exec -it ephesians-liferay /bin/ls /opt/liferay/osgi/modules*** to see that the directory contains the file ***com.liferay.basic.training.able.impl-1.0.0.jar*** and the file ***com.liferay.basic.training.able.impl.jar***.

-	This is very BAD and makes it so the OSGi container behaves unpredictably.
-We should avoid ever having two versions of the same JAR.
+	This is very BAD and makes it so that the OSGi container behaves unpredictably.
+We should avoid ever having two versions of the same JAR file.

 	Type ***<Control+C>*** to stop Liferay.